leios/Intro.jl/src/src/index.md

 # Introduction to Julia

+In casual conversation, the word "simple" is often used interchangeably with the phrase "easy to use"; however, when it comes to tools that we use on a daily basis, the two concepts might actually be opposite of each other.

-Let's say you are asked to cut down a forest and are given the choice of two tools: either a chainsaw or an axe.
+For example, let's say you are asked to cut down a forest and are given the choice of two tools: either a chainsaw or an axe [^ For the record, I am not advocating that you *actually* cut down a forest.
+This discussion is purely hypothetical].
 Clearly, the axe is simpler to use.
-Just pick it up, point the bladed edge towards the tree, and chop.
+Just pick it up, point the bladed edge towards a tree, and chop.
 The chainsaw, on the other hand, requires a bit more knowledge on how to power it, keep the chains lubricated, and ensure the safety of yourself and everyone around you.
-Even with this added complexity, you would probably choose the chainsaw because it would be way easier to chop down a bunch of trees with it.
+Even with this added complexity, you would probably choose the chainsaw over the axe because it is simply way easier to chop down a bunch of trees with it.

-In casual conversation the word "simple" is often used interchangeably with the phrase "easy to use," but the distinction is necessary here.
-The axe is *simpler*, but the chainsaw is *easier to use*.
+In short: the axe is *simpler*, but the chainsaw is *easier to use*.

 It's important to make this distinction with software as well.
 Often times, the easiest software to use is also the most complicated under-the-hood.